Handmakerz/Responsive_Nav_version.1/README.md

-# Responsive_Nav_version.1
+#### Responsive_Nav_version.1

-Simple basic responsive nav with a little custom styling
+Simple basic responsive nav with custom styling.

 An updated version of the previous navigation bars from in the past.
-A quick component protype for a project.
-The purpose was creating something quick and simple you can grab and use in your project.
+Component still needs more work as well as code refactoring due to when project was started.

 ---